 Stannard (1975) published a map of all Illinois periodical cicada broods (reproduced at left).
 We discuss Stannard’s delimitation of individual broods on the relevant pages of this site; note, however, that no significant overlap is shown between Broods XIII and XIX.

-The greatest likelihood of contact between these broods is around Springfield IL; however, note that our map (below) shows Brood XIII in the northwest quadrant of the city and Brood XIX in the southeast quadrant; while there may be scattered woods in which both broods are present, there will be no broad overlap– and it will be impossible, in 2024, to identify any areas of overlap, large or small, because the cicada species present in each brood in any area of potential overlap will be distinguishable primarily on the basis of life cycle.
+The greatest likelihood of contact between these broods was around Springfield IL; however, note that our map (below) shows Brood XIII in the northwest quadrant of the city and Brood XIX in the southeast quadrant; while there may be scattered woods in which both broods are present, there will be no broad overlap– and it was impossible, in 2024, to identify any areas of overlap, large or small, because the cicada species present in each brood in any area of potential overlap are distinguishable primarily on the basis of life cycle.

 What would happen if 13- and 17- year cicadas did interbreed?
 See discussion below.